WTLH: History

-Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV (then co-owned with Fox by News Corporation) over marketing of the direct broadcast satellite service in rural areas.
+Pegasus declared bankruptcy in June 2004 over a dispute with DirecTV (then owned by Fox Entertainment Group and public shareholders) over marketing of the direct broadcast satellite service in rural areas.
 The station group was sold in August 2006 to private investment firm CP Media, LLC of Wilkes-Barre, Pennsylvania for $55.5 million.
 Eventually, CP Media formed a new broadcasting company known as New Age Media.

 The company purchased WTLH at the end of March 2007 but sold WFXU separately to Budd Broadcasting.
 The latter dropped CW programming soon afterward leaving WTLF as Tallahassee's sole CW affiliate with the simulcast of that station continuing on WTLH-DT2.
-On February 17, 2009, WTLH shut-off its analog signal on UHF channel 49 and became digital-exclusive on UHF channel 50.
+On February 17, 2009, WTLH shut off its analog signal on UHF channel 49 and became digital-exclusive on UHF channel 50.

 On September 25, 2013, New Age Media announced that it would sell most of its stations to the Sinclair Broadcast Group.
 In order to comply with Federal Communications Commission (FCC) ownership restrictions, since Sinclair already owns WTWC, its partner company Cunningham Broadcasting planned to acquire the WTLH license but Sinclair was slated to operate the station (as well as WTLF, which would have been acquired by another sidecar operation, Deerfield Media) through shared services agreements.

 On October 31, 2014, New Age Media requested the dismissal of its application to sell WTLH; the next day, Sinclair purchased the non-license assets of WTLH and WTLF and began operating them through a master service agreement.
 On New Year's Day 2015, Sinclair moved the Fox affiliation to WTWC's second subchannel.
 At that point, MeTV programming moved from its third digital subchannel to its main channel; the simulcast of WTLF continues on its second subchannel.

 On April 30, 2018, WTLH switched to Heroes & Icons, after MeTV left to affiliate with WFXU and the second digital subchannel of WCTV.